 We envisage that a total sum in the vicinity \$330,000 will be required to rebuild our Hall.
 We note that Council has \$130,000 already from an insurance policy over the original building.
 Thus \$200,000 is the additional sum that is required.
 We believe that appropriate Government funding is available for such a project.
 We request that Council please support us in the quest for the funding we need in this unprecedented environment of Bushfire Recovery.
 Then we can build a Hall that will meet so many of our needs and those of the extended Community.
 Council will have an asset that was worth building and that will be used extensively.
 Facilities help build communities.
 The Ournie community is fully behind this project and is willing to do whatever is necessary to progress it.
-Independently, the Ournie Community has applied for funding to fit out the new building with some success.
-It is very exciting for us to have the prospect of a new community building where we can meet as we have before, where people can connect with each other, where everyone is included, and where resilience and wellbeing, both mental and physical are fostered.
+Independently, the Ournie Community has applied for funding to fit out the new building where we can meet as we have before, where people can connect with each other, where everyone is included, and where resilience and wellbeing, both mental and physical are fostered.
 We really hope that you can see the merit in it too. "